Skip to content

 gif showing the branching feature

-Use \dfrac for bigger fractions when needed.
+Use \dfrac for bigger fractions

-Use $\dfrac{numerator}{denominator}$ for bigger fractions when you need to display them more clearly or emphasize them.
-For example, $\dfrac{3}{4}$ will produce a bigger fraction than $\frac{3}{4}$.
 Alternatively, you can use $\displaystyle$ at the start of an inline equation to render everything afterwards full-size (as in display maths mode), this is especially helpful for integrals.

 Use $\small{text}$ when you need to display smaller fonts or fractions in your LaTeX expressions.
 For example, $\small{\frac{1}{2}}$ will produce a smaller fraction than $\frac{1}{2}$.

-1. Use \begin{array} to generate compact table i.e
+Use \begin{array} to generate a compact table

 \begin{array}{|c|c|}